Trump Tweets Gives A Glimpse Into Foreign Policy Approach

 The United States must greatly strengthen and expand its nuclear capability until such time as the world comes to its senses regarding nukes— Donald J. Trump (@realDonaldTrump) December 22, 2016

-As the Washington Post's Dan Zak told NPR's Robert Siegel on All Things Considered last Friday, Trump was inconsistent on his statements about nuclear weapons during the campaign.
+As the Washington Post's Dan Zak told NPR's Robert Siegel on All Things Considered last Friday, Trump was inconsistent in his statements about nuclear weapons during the campaign.

 "Trump said, you know, he'd be the last to use nuclear weapons.
 Nuclear weapons are a horror.
 He seemed to understand what they're capable of doing," Zak said.
 "At the same time, he said it was only a matter of time until countries like South Korea and Japan get nuclear weapons.
 He seemed to tacitly or not so tacitly endorse proliferation, again going against decades of international policy."